adambard/learnxinyminutes-docs/lua.html.markdown

 -- locals inside mod.lua are invisible outside it.

--- This works because mod here = M in mod.lua: mod.sayHello()  -- Says hello to Hrunkner.
+-- This works because mod here = M in mod.lua: mod.sayHello() -- Prints: Why hello there Hrunkner

 -- This is wrong; sayMyName only exists in mod.lua: mod.sayMyName()  -- error